florist-notes/aicore_s/notes/ai_workstation/essence_of_computation.md

 --- () --- () ---- () --- everything in CS is either 0 or 1 ( except qbit's probabilistic state but eventually it will be either a 0 or 1 ).

 ------ 01100100 01100001 01110100 01100001 ------ ( Internet ) ------ (AI work station) .
 ISP (WAN) provides internet connection via optical fiber and we need networking harware to accept the WAN connection, create a LAN, switch and route packets to appropriate addresses/ devices.
-We will quickly take quick peek into good networking hardware we use.
+We will quickly take a quick peek into good networking hardware we use.